-A 46-year-old Sterling Heights man will soon be sentenced for his alleged involvement in the June 2011 assault of three Dakota High School students.
+A 46-year-old Sterling Heights man will soon be sentenced for his alleged involvement in the June 2011 assault of three students.

-Gerald Henry King Jr. is expected to finish testifying Tuesday in Macomb County Circuit Court in the trial of Vincent Bosca (Sterling Heights) and Allen Roy Brontkowski (Shelby Township), who, along with King, are accused of luring four teens to Bosca's Sterling Hights home on June 13, 2011 and proceeding to imprison, beat and terrorize them for several hours.
+Gerald Henry King Jr. is expected to finish testifying Tuesday in Macomb County Circuit Court in the trial of Vincent Bosca (Sterling Heights) and Allen Roy Brontkowski (Shelby Township), who, along with King, are to Bosca's Sterling Hights home on June 13, 2011 and proceeding to imprison, beat and terrorize them for several hours.

 King testified Friday that Bosca laid out the trap after the teens broke into Bosca's home several days before.
 The initial plan was to scare the boys before calling police, but when the teens fought back, the situation became violent, with King punching and kicking the youths as well as threatening them with a running circular saw, according to the Press & Guide.

 “I wanted to subdue them,” King is quoted as saying in the Press & Guide.
 “They had some brass notions about who they were and what they wanted to be.
 My adrenalin was going, high anxiety.
 The whole situation I think got to us all, an adrenalin high, not thinking straight.”